 While I was busy trying chart my destiny, I managed to marry my college sweetheart and high school best friend, Jennifer.
 She's never wavered in her support of my geekiness.
 And she didn't even leave me when I bought her a Zune for her birthday (I kid, I kid -- I loved our Zune HDs).
 By then, I was a video-gaming, copy-writing, gadget-buying, photo-taking tech enthusiast.
 "One day," I thought again, "I should combine these pursuits, Voltron-style."

-I think that one day just happened recently -- earlier this year, I joined the crew here at Engadget as a copy editor.
+Thankfully, that day finally happened -- in 2012, I joined the crew here at Engadget as a copy editor.
 I've applied to various tech and video games sites over the years, but I'm happy and thankful I landed here.
 It's been a dream come true so far, and I can't wait to see what's next.